Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 | AMS-CDG-xxx (European) | Business | 60 XP | EUR 300-500 | EUR 5-8 |

 Prices are indicative and variable.
 Check current prices on KLM.com or AirFrance.com.
-Use the mileage run calculator to calculate the cost per XP for your specific route.
+Use the mileage run routes overview to compare the cost per XP for your specific route.

 Comparison table: cost per XP